-Gum disease, or periodontal disease, can allow bacteria to enter your bloodstream and cause major issues elsewhere in your body.
+Periodontal gum disease can allow bacteria to enter your bloodstream and cause major issues elsewhere in your body.
 Your mouth is crawling with bacteria.
 Usually these bacteria are kept under control with proper oral health care, like daily brushing and flossing.
 However, gum disease can provide bacteria access into your bloodstream.
 Medications or treatments that limit saliva flow or disrupt normal bacteria balance in your mouth can also lead to oral changes, making it easier for bacteria to get into your bloodstream.
 Many researchers believe that bacteria and inflammation from your mouth are directly linked to other serious health problems in the rest of your body.

-- Cardiovascular disease | Research demonstrates several types of cardiovascular disease can be linked to oral health. -Including clogged arteries, heart disease, stroke and bacterial endocarditis.
+Research demonstrates that several types of cardiovascular disease can be linked to oral health.
+These include: clogged arteries, heart disease, stroke and bacterial endocarditis.
 Some even believe that bacteria from gum disease enters your bloodstream and travels through your arteries directly to your heart, affecting the entire cardiovascular system.
 More research is needed to conclusively prove these theories, but the evidence is rapidly mounting.

 Diabetes can increase your risk of cavities, gum disease, dry mouth, tooth loss and a variety of oral infections.
 Poor oral health can also make your diabetes more difficult to control.
 Infections can cause blood sugar to rise and require more insulin to keep it under control.

 HOW YOU CAN IMPROVE YOUR ORAL HEALTH

 Resolve to practice good oral hygiene every day.
 And make Dr. Ratcliff’s Arlington dental practice an integral part of your lifelong oral health.
 You’re making an investment in the future of your overall health to help you lead a long and healthy life.